-To help meet the critical need of increasing diversity, cross-cultural competency, and minimizing biased-based policing, the Law Enforcement Innovation Center (LEIC) has developed a Cultural Competency for Law Enforcement certification program in partnership with the Museum of Tolerance.
+To help meet the critical need of increasing diversity, cross-cultural competency, and minimizing biased-based policing, the Law Enforcement Innovation Center (LEIC) has developed an Effective Policing: Foundations of Trust certificate in partnership with the Museum of Tolerance.

 This course is designed to explore the evolving role of law enforcement in a rapidly changing, and increasingly diverse society.
 The modules will include interactive activities and critical reflection exercises.
-LEIC’s research-based curriculum will include content in the following areas: cultural diversity, de-escalation, critical decision-making, ethics, and bias mitigation in policing.
+LEIC’s research-based curriculum will include content in the following areas: harmonizing with your community, de-escalation, critical decision-making, ethics, and bias mitigation in policing.

 We are looking for host agencies for this course.
 Tuition is waived thanks to partnership funding sources.